lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 design mistakes in the "real world".

-We can now put the previously mentioned notions of value, type, etc. in a programming language context.
+We can now put the previously mentioned notions of value, type, etc. in the context of programming languages.

 ### 3.1.
 Values